DITAWriter/pilot_training_mitchell_bomber/mdita/topics/electrical_system.md

 There is a combination inertia and direct-cranking starter on each engine.
 The motor is a part of the inertia system developing 22,000 rpm.
 This is reduced to 90 rpm for cranking the engine.

 The current to the starter passes through the starter solenoid in the power panel junction box.
 This solenoid is operated by the energizing switch on the pilot's pedestal.
-After the inertia is built up, 2 jaws—one on the starter and one on the end of the engine crankshaft —transfer it to the engine.
+After the inertia is built up, 2 jaws—one on the starter and one on the end of the engine crankshaft—transfer it to the engine.
 This action is accomplished by the meshing solenoid in the starter operated by the meshing switch on the pilot's pedestal.

 These switches, used for both engines, are 3-position, spring-loaded switches.